reinvented/studentsachieve/README.md

 ### Sample Code

+#### get-teacher-vcard.php

-The included script **get-teacher-vcard.php** will login, retrieve teachers and classes and email addresses and create a vCard file suitable for important into an "address book" or "contacts" application.
+The script **get-teacher-vcard.php** will login, retrieve teachers and classes and email addresses and create a vCard file suitable for important into an "address book" or "contacts" application.
 To run this test from the command line:

 	php get-teacher-vcard.php username password

 Where "username" and "password" are the parent access username and password assigned to you by your child's school administration.

 The result will be a file named **[schoolname].vcf** that you can then load into any address book application that will import vCards.

+#### get-attendance-ical.php

+The script **get-attendance-ical.php** will login, retrieve attendance data for a range of dates and create an iCalendar file suitable for important into a calendar application:

+	php get-attendance-ical.php username password

+Where "username" and "password" are the parent access username and password assigned to you by your child's school administration.

+The result will be a file named **[schoolname].ics** that you can then load into any calendar application that will import iCalendar files.